Wavyeli32/wavyeli32.github.io/_posts/2014-3-3-Hello-World.md

 title: Welcome to my Blog
 ---

-I am an Graduate Student attending Norfolk State University.
-I am From Washington DC.
-I also Love to play piano.
+I am a graduate student attending Norfolk State University, where I am pursuing my studies with great enthusiasm and dedication.
+Originally from Washington, D.C., I bring the vibrant energy and rich cultural heritage of the capital city to my academic and personal endeavors.
+In addition to my studies, I have a deep passion for music and love to play the piano.
+This creative outlet not only provides me with a sense of joy and relaxation but also enhances my discipline and focus in my academic pursuits.

 ![_config.yml]({{ site.baseurl }}/images/config.png)